-Run in partnership with Instituto Peabiru and Louis Dreyfus Company, the program aims to help farmers increase their açaí production and regain control over its distribution in order to alleviate poverty and improve local livelihoods.
-It does this by providing sustainable production, management and administrative training, and by helping farmers gain access to markets and a distribution network.
-The active involvement of local farming communities is at the heart of the program, and crucial to creating the right conditions for community empowerment.
+Run in partnership with Instituto Louis Dreyfus and Instituto Peabiru, the program helps 41 farming families to increase their açaí production and regain control over its distribution in order to alleviate poverty and improve local livelihoods.
+The focus of this program is to provide sustainable production, management and administrative training, and to help farmers gain access to markets and a distribution network through cooperation.
+The active involvement of local farming communities is at the heart of the program, and crucial to create the right conditions for community empowerment.

-By providing training and assistance at all levels of the supply chain, from cultivation techniques to distribution, the program expects to help increase açaí production, productivity and revenues.
-Cooperation between families should help build a sense of belonging in the community, as a prerequisite for community empowerment.
+41 families have already benefited from trainings on financial management and entrepreneurship as well as technical assistance at all levels of the supply chain from açaí cultivation to its distribution.
+This is expected to result in improved productivity of açaí and a better quality product, all allowing to charge higher prices for their production.
+Improved cooperation between families should help build a sense of belonging in the community, as a prerequisite for community empowerment.

 About our partners